perryfaro/sepa/docs/sct.rst

 Payment information
 ------------------------

-The payment information will contains at the end all payments and the information about who is going to pay.
+The payment information will contains at the end all payments and the information about the payer.

 The payment information contains the debtor information: